Byont-Ventures/hackathon/Workshop-Preparation.md

 - Regular faucets
 - Mining yourself using POW (proof of work) faucets

 **Important: We recommend that you get at least 0.3 test ETH!** The network is congested, which means transaction fees are high now.

+**_Comment:_** (Mention there that it is recommended for devs to get some test ETH prior to the Hackathon as the website only offers a set amount of ETH per 24h)

 ### Regular faucet